spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/merchant-users-overview.md

 {% endinfo_block %}

 Upon entering the Merchant Portal, a separate area with a different navigation menu is displayed to a merchant user.
-Merchant users have access only to the information related to their organization through the Merchant Portal application (profile, products, offers, orders, etc.); that is, merchant users have their own area and do not access the Back Office.
+Merchant users have access only to the information related to their organization through the Merchant Portal application (profile, products, offers, orders); that is, merchant users have their own area and do not access the Back Office.

 ## Merchant user workflow